PAHARI MINIATURE PAINTINGS- V

 Blue is also extracted from lapis lazuli which is a mineral.
 This stone is effortly crushed, grounded into powder which yield rich color tone.
 The powdered ultramarine is also used much in Kangra style of paintings.

 This is obtained from a natural process of burning terracotta lamp where the leftover residue- Kohl or Kajal became the source of black color.
-The lamp is burned in sesame oil with camphor in order to get smooth black residue.
+The lamp is burned in sesame oil with camphor in order to get the smooth black residue.

 When the Shingraf stone (Cinnabar) was ground into powder it yield rich vibrant red color.
 Only the purified form of Cinnabar is used and impurities are avoided.